-Alcohol Policy - College Students
+Alcohol Policy - Discipleship Seminarians

-It is the policy of Mount Angel Seminary that Anselm Hall is a "dry" student residence, as well as the Subiaco Building.
-No student living there may keep alcoholic beverages in his room or elsewhere in the building nor serve alcohol at social gatherings.
-This policy includes those resident students who are 21 years of age or older.
+It is the policy of Mount Angel Seminary that Anselm Hall and Subiaco are "dry" seminarian residences.
+No seminarian living there may keep alcoholic beverages in his room or elsewhere in the building nor serve alcohol at social gatherings.
+Alcohol is likewise not normally permitted in the Damian Center.
+This policy includes those resident seminarians who are 21 years of age or older.
 The rationale for this policy is the prevention of situations in which those under 21 may be tempted to drink alcoholic beverages, which is illegal in the State of Oregon.

-College students who are 21 years of age or older are permitted to drink alcoholic beverages in accordance with all the above stipulations when they are off the premises, and may also do the same when permitted to socialize with the pre-theology and theology students in Aquinas Hall.
+Discipleship seminarians who are 21 years of age or older are permitted to drink alcoholic beverages in accordance with all the above stipulations when they are off the premises, and may also do the same when permitted to socialize in non-resident areas of Aquinas Hall.